ibm-mas/mas-performance/docs/mas/monitoring/guidance.md

 ## OpenShift Monitoring Service (Promethus/Grafana)

 OpenShift Container Platform includes a pre-installed monitoring stack that is based on the Prometheus/Grafana. **MAS** also provides app-level promethus metrics and a set of Grafana dashboards for application health.
+More installation, configuration details can be found in [IBM MAS Monitoring](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=monitoring-configuring-red-hat-openshift-cluster)

 !!!tip "Best practice for OpenShift Monitoring Service"
     - enable User Workload: `enableUserWorkload: false`